-- A. Background: - 1.
-The President, on December 12, met with Senator Hruska privately, and then with Hruska and Senator Eastland together on the subject of Levi's nomination as Attorney General.
-The President is now inclined to go forward with Levi's nomination and wants to determine whether Hruska's objection to the nomination has changed.
-We tried to soften his opposition during the holidays, and the President now wants to determine Hruska's present feelings on the matter.
-(See Tab A, Areeda memorandum) - Senator Hruska called Max Friedersdorf on Thursday, January 9, about meeting with the President regarding Levi.
-Hruska indicated he had been in touch with Chairman Eastland about Levi.
-Hruska now seems favorably disposed toward Levi. - B. Participants: The President Sen. Roman Hruska Max Friedersdorf (staff) Phil Areeda (staff) - C. Press Plan: Press Office to announce meeting as discussion of the Attorney General vacancy.
+- A. Background: - The President, on December 12, met with Senator Hruska privately, and then with Hruska and Senator Eastland together on the subject of the Levi nomination as Attorney General.
+The President met again with Hruska this morning for a further discussion.
+Hruska, at the meeting this morning, suggested that he and Eastland would like another meeting with Levi before the nomination is announced.
+We are attempting to get the three of them together for breakfast at the White House tomorrow morning. - 2.
+Purpose of the meeting this afternoon is to determine Eastland's position in the light of his talk with Hruska and others since the last meeting with the President (see Tab A, Areeda Memorandum) - 3.
+If Eastland is in the same frame of mind as Hruska, he will be interested in appointment of judges, personnel at the department and Senate prerogatives in these matters.

+B. Participants:

+The President Senator James Eastland Max Friedersdorf (staff) William Kendall (staff)

+C. Press Plan: Press Office to announce meeting as discussion of Attorney General vacancy.
 White House photographer only.